leohsieh20040725/GEOL0069_Week4/README.md

-# GEOL0069_Week4
+# GEOL0069_Satellite Echo Classification
-This repository contains my Week 4 assignment, which classifies echoes in leads and sea ice using machine learning.
+This repository classifies echoes in leads and sea ice using machine learning.
 It generates an average echo shape, computes the standard deviation for both categories, and compares results against the ESA official classification using a confusion matrix

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>